Bus Rapid Transit Program

 TransLink is developing the region’s first Bus Rapid Transit (BRT) program to bring the benefits of fast, frequent, and reliable rapid transit to more parts of the region.

 BRT is a form of bus-based rapid transit that provides high-frequency service in dedicated lanes with transit signal priority.
-This service uses stations instead of bus stops to make waiting more comfortable and to make boarding more efficient.
+BRT systems also provide stations instead of bus stops to make waiting more comfortable and boarding more efficient.

 There are three key features of a BRT system: